National Human Genome Research Institute (NHGRI)

 gLHS products should be feasible across a range of health systems, including low-resource settings and genetically diverse populations.
 Implementation resources produced by the Network will be designed to help other providers adopt gLHS approaches and potentially facilitate their participation in this and similar networks.

 This Notice encourages investigators with expertise and insights into LHS and gLHS to consider applying to this new NOFO.
-CS applicants will be expected to:
+CC applicants will be expected to: